SamAkinbile/Emarket/README.md

 - Clicking the 'update' icon button saves any changes to the quantity and updates the item's subtotal.
 - Clicking the 'Remove' icon button delete the item completely from the user's bag.
 - If the user manually types in a negative number and clicks 'update', the item will be removed from the item from the bag.
-- If the user manually types in a number >99 and clicks 'update' an error message will display informing the user of the correct parameters.

 ### Testimonials

 ![alt text](/media/testimonial.png)
-- The testimonials page can be accessed by clicking the link in the nav bar.
+- The LEGO STORY page can be accessed by clicking the link in the nav bar.
 - When the user navigates to the Testimonials page they can see all story generate by their experience.

 **Total Section**
 - At the end of the line items is a summary of the costs.
 - The summary features the bags total, delivery cost and the grand total to pay.
-- Underneath the grand total users will find a message informing them of how much more they need to spend to receive free delivery if they haven't already met the free delivery threshold (€37.01).
+- Underneath the grand total users will find a message informing them of how much more they need to spend to receive free delivery if they haven't already met the free delivery threshold.
 - Beneath the grand total is two buttons.
-From here the user can either continue to the checkout or return to the products page by clicking 'Continue Shopping'.
+From there the user can either continue to the checkout or return to the products page.

 ### Checkout